 What is the National Strategy for people with autism?

-- Increasing understanding, awareness and diagnosis of ASD.
+- Increasing understanding, awareness and facilitating diagnosis of ASD

-It is advisable that prior to asking for an ASD assessment you take an AQ10 screening test; if the score is lower than 7 out of 10, the likelihood of a diagnosis of ASD is low, therefore we do not recommend you have an assessment, unless you would like us to rule it out.
+It is advisable that prior to asking for an ASD assessment you take an AQ10 screening test.
+If the score is lower than 6/10, the likelihood of a diagnosis of ASD is lower; therefore we do not recommend you have an assessment, unless you would like to have the diagnosis of ASD ruled out.